-THE OFFERING Common stock offered by us 5,800,000 shares (6,670,000 shares if the underwriters' option to purchase additional shares is exercised in full).
-Common stock to be outstanding after this offering 19,707,935 shares (20,577,935 shares if the underwriters' option to purchase additional shares is exercise in full).
-Option to purchase additional shares The underwriters have the option to purchase from us up to a maximum of 870,000 additional shares of common stock.
+Common stock offered by us

+5,800,000 shares (6,670,000 shares if the underwriters' option to purchase additional shares is exercised in full).

+Common stock to be outstanding after this offering

+19,707,935 shares (20,577,935 shares if the underwriters' option to purchase additional shares is exercise in full).

+Option to purchase additional shares

+The underwriters have the option to purchase from us up to a maximum of 870,000 additional shares of common stock.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discount: and commissions and estimated offering expenses payable by us, will be approximately \$67.5 million.
-This assumes a public offering price of \$13.00, which is the midpoint of the price range set forth on the cover page of this prospectus.
-We intend to use the net proceeds from this offering as follows: § approximately \$45.0 million for the development of our commercial infrastructure to launch Xtampza, including sales, marketing and reimbursement functions, and if Xtampza is approved in the United States, a sales force; § approximately \$15.0 million to fund research and development efforts of our other product candidates, including approximately \$12.0 million to conduct clinical development for our second product candidate through its Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and § the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.
+Use of proceeds

+We estimate that the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$62.1 million.
+We intento use the net proceeds from this offering as follows:

+- approximately \$45.0 million for the development of our commercial infrastructure to launch Xtampza, including sales, marketing and reimbursement functions, and if Xtampza is approved in the United States, a sales force; - § approximately \$15.0 million to fund research and development efforts of our other product candidates, including approximately \$12.0 million to conduct clinical development for our second product candidate through its Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and - the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.

 See "Use of Proceeds" for more information.

-Directed share program The underwriters have reserved for sale, at the initial public offering price, up to approximately 5% of the shares of our common stock being offered.
-These shares will be offered for sale to our directors; officers; existing shareholders and their affiliates and employees of both; and business associates, as well as certai friends and family members of our directors and officers.
+Directed share program

+The underwriters have reserved for sale, at the initial public offering price, up to approximately 5% of the shares of our common stock being offered.
+These shares will be offered for sale to our directors; officers; existing shareholders and their affiliates and employees of both; and business associates, as well as certain friends and family members of our directors and officers.
 We will offer these shares to the extent permitted under applicable regulations in the United States.
 The number of shares available for sale to the general public in this offering will be reduced to the extent these persons purchase reserved shares.
-Any reserved shares not purchased will be offered by the underwriters to the general public on the same terms as the other shares.
-Listing We expect to receive approval to list our common stock on NASDAQ under the symbol "COLL."
-Dividend policy We have never paid or declared any cash dividends on our common stock, and we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
-See "Dividend Policy."
+Any reserved shares not purchased will be offered be the underwriters to the general public on the same terms as the other shares.